-In the world of social media conversations are extremely important, but what is even more important is “listening” to those conversations, and finding out how people (your audience) actually think about your brand, your industry, your competitors online.
+In the world of social media conversations are extremely important, but what is even more important is “listening” to those conversations, and finding out how people (your audience) think about your brand, your industry, and your competitors online.
 Simply put this is “social listening.”

 Sprout Social defines social listening as “the process of tracking conversations around specific topics, keywords, phrases, brands or industries, and leveraging your insights to discover opportunities or create content for those audiences.”

 What makes social listening crucial is the limited attention span of your audience.
 You want to know what content/ product resonates with your audience or what are their pain points, and plug those insights into your overall marketing or business development strategy.

 How you can use social listening and monitoring in your marketing strategy?

 Social listening and monitoring can be utilized in many different ways depending on your industry and specific company goals.
 Here is a quick list of goals that social listening can help fulfill.

 - Finding actionable insights and tracking the overall health of their brand

 - Identifying key influencers/brand advocates in their space

 - Staying on top of trending trends in their industry

 - Understanding how your brand is being perceived in comparison with your competitors